joe-castle/timrjs/README.md

  - `start(delay)` - Starts the timer.
 Optionally delays starting by the provided ms.
  - `pause()` - Pauses the timer.
  - `stop()` - Stops the timer.
- - `destroy()` - Stops the timer, removes all event listeners and removes the timr from the store.
+ - `destroy()` - Stops the timer, removes all event listeners and removes the timr from the store (if it's in one).
  - `ticker(fn)` - The provided function executes every second the timer ticks down.
  - `finish(fn)` - The provided function executes once the timer finishes.
  - `formatTime(time)` - Returns the currentTime, formatted.
 Optionally accepts 'startTime', which will return the startTime formatted.